punit170/DSL-for-LogicGate-designers/README.md

 13. "Undefined Class!"- Use some undefined class

-14. "Similar named object already exists!"- Create an object with similar name to an already existing object
+14. "Similar named object already exists!"- Create an object with a similar name to an already existing object

 15. "No such field(s) exists!"- Assign access modifier to non-existing fields of a class